 For those who live on Hong Kong Island, there are plenty of beaches to choose from on the south side.
 However, Shek O has been our favourite go-to beach on the island.
 However, I’d imagine many would pick Big Wave Bay Beach.

 Tucked away into the southeast corner of Hong Kong Island, Shek O is shielded away from all the high-rises and cityscapes.
-The Shek O village adds its own charm to the beach, making it feel more remote than it actually is.
+The Shek O village adds its charm to the beach, making it feel more remote than it is.

-From amazing restaurants to walks, the beach has plenty of things to do to keep one busy through the day.
+From amazing restaurants to walks, the beach has plenty of things to do to keep one busy throughout the day.
 You can also choose to combine the beach with the Dragon’s Back hike.Guide to Shek O Beach, Hong Kong Island

 We hope that you enjoyed this list.
-As we said, these are just our favourite beaches in the city that really make you feel like you’re on a vacation in paradise!
+As we said, these are just our favourite beaches in the city that make you feel like you’re on a vacation in paradise!

 If you find this post useful, feel free to share it with someone else who will also appreciate this list.
 And as always, we always appreciate your feedback.